-Since Kirkham Henry Performing Arts Centre was formed in 1989, when Angela Kirkham and Jennie Henry decided to combine their individual teaching talents, our contribution to the Arts in Ryedale and the North Yorkshire area has been immense.
+Since Kirkham Henry Performing Arts Centre was formed in 1989, when Angela Kirkham and Jennie Henry decided to combine their individual teaching talents, our contribution to the Arts and fitness in Ryedale and the North Yorkshire area has been immense.

 Why choose Kirkham Henry?

-Your child, an individual
+Every member an individual

 Skills for the future